r-rony08/Blog-Web/README.md

 - Create, edit blog posts with images
 - Auto-generated unique slugs with Unicode support
 - Comment and Like system with live counts
-- Responsive UI using Bootstrap 5 (RTL support included)
+- Responsive UI using Bootstrap 5
 - Media upload handling (profile pics, blog images)
-- Pagination for easy browsing of blog posts

 ---